Balekian Hayes P.L.L.C. - Logo

 When both spouses’ names are on the mortgage, the court may require the spouse keeping the house to refinance the mortgage to take their ex’s name off the mortgage.
 Refinancing the home or taking out a HELOC (home equity line of credit) can provide the spouse keeping the house with cash to buy out their ex’s interest in the property.

-How Can a Lawyer Help You Navigate Dividing the House in Divorce
+How Can a Divorce Attorney Help You Navigate Dividing the House

 Figuring out what to do with the family home is often one of the trickiest issues in divorce.
 A divorce attorney from Balekian Hayes, PLLC, can help you manage this complex issue and protect your rights and interests by: